dev-jpnobrega/api-rest/README.md

 ## Packages structure

 - Package Domain
-  [Responsibility]: The domain package is responsible by bussiness rules
+  > Responsibility: The domain package is responsible by bussiness rules
-    *Structure*